mmacdonald1/sam-challenge/README.md

 # Sam Challenge

 This challenge was to create an app with React and Nestjs on a subject of my choice.
 App should include a database with normally distributed data.
-The Ui should show the normally distributed on a chart.
+The UI should show the normally distributed on a chart.

 Wanted to dust off this project since its the stack I've been working in since I created it.
 I have updated this project with a seed file and commands.
-Added some new UI elements and comments.
+Then, added some new UI elements and comments.

 ## Running the Project